GitterDoneScott/AIPrompts/summarize meeting.md

 - Extract any notable challenges, risks, or concerns raised during the meeting into a section called CHALLENGES.

+- Extract any points that need resolution or further discussion into a section called OPEN QUESTIONS.

 - Extract all deadlines, important dates, and milestones mentioned into a section called TIMELINE.

 - Extract all references to documents, tools, projects, or resources mentioned into a section called REFERENCES.